humblenginr/xyler/README.md

 # Xyler

-A compiler that compiles to x86-64 assembly for a language called _xyler_ that is a subset of C
+Xyler is an experimentational programming language which is a subset of C. It compiles to x86-64 assembly.

 ## Quick Start